 The most important part in the bonsai pot you’re buying is the shape, after all the entire experience of growing a bonsai tree is really all about its great look.
-You want a pot to compliment your bonsai tree, you have to take under consideration if your tree slants some way, if it cascades or if it’s symmetrical or not.
+You want bonsai pots with trays to compliment your bonsai tree, you have to take under consideration if your tree slants some way, if it cascades or if it’s symmetrical or not.
 Also you have to consider the colors of the tree leaves and the color of the fruits and flowers if it’s a bonsai fruit tree, the colors of the pot and the tree should match after all the pot should enhance the tree and not the other way around.

 Seven years in the pot is like one year in the ground, that’s what you should remember when choosing a pot as well.
 The pot should be low to keep the bonsai roots shallow and therefore the bonsai tree smaller as the way it should be.
 Also the bonsai pot should have holes at the bottom for drainage purposes; these holes make it easier to place the bonsai in the exact place you want it in and they also aerate the roots.

 The most important factors affecting the quality of a bonsai pot are, how thick the clay walls are, how thick the glaze is, the quality of the glaze as well as the quality of the clay used in the pot.
 High quality glaze with a reasonable thickness can resist weathering conditions and will keep your tree within a temperature that it can stand.